evel3yn/DHTPubSub/README.md

 In DHTServer.py file, we use two sockets. socket(SUB), this socket bind all IP using port 5556; socket2(PUB), this socket bind all IP using port 5550
 In subscriber.py file, we use two sockets. socket(SUB), connects to the server which stores the subscribed topic using port 5550; solverSocket(PUB), connects all servers except failed one using port 5556

-before publisher failed, it will send the topic and string 'pubfailed' to all servers, servers will send it to subscribers who before server failed, it will send its ip
+before publisher failed, it will send the topic and string 'pubfailed' to all servers, servers will send it to subscribers who connects to them before server failed, it will send its ip to subscriber who connects to the server. when sub receive the message that a server failed, it will delete the the IP of the failed server and remap, then send the IP of failed server to other servers when other server receive the message that a server failed, they will remap the hashring.